Guide

 gitrole status

-last non-merge commit Alex Developer <alex@work.example> - fix login form
+last non-merge commit Work Name <you@work.example> - fix login form

 That tells you:

-• this repo is using the work role
+• this repository is using the work role

 • the role is applied locally in this repo

-• the most recent non-merge commit was also authored with the same identity
+• the most recent non-merge commit was also authored with that identity

 Run: